 What is a quiet life?

-With over 180 million views on TikTok, the term has inspired videos of creators in pastoral settings, candlelit evenings at home, and time spent solo.
+With millions of views on TikTok, the term has inspired videos of creators in pastoral settings, candlelit evenings at home, and time spent solo.
 Like much of what takes off on the platform, it’s aspirational.
 But there’s a quality of simplicity that feels accessible as well.

 If you’ve come across the #quietlife trend, you’re likely familiar with soft and slow living as well.
 The concepts are largely the same: made popular by the Nigerian creator community, the soft life prioritizes self-care and pleasure, seeking to minimize stress wherever possible.
 It’s an effort to separate ourselves from who we are at work—the overbooked, over-scheduled individuals whose 9-5’s are owned by someone else.

-With quiet quitting and The Great Resignation entering the zeitgeist, the pursuit of a quiet life is a natural extension of larger cultural shifts.
-And with many of us turning to sourdough and knitting during the pandemic, there’s an effort to maintain these slow, humble rhythms and rituals in our lives today.
+The pursuit of a quiet life is a natural extension of larger cultural shifts we’ve seen since the pandemic.
+And with many of us turning to sourdough and knitting (and not looking back), there’s an effort to maintain these slow, humble rhythms and rituals in our lives today.

 Thankfully, what all of this should express is that to live a quiet life doesn’t require a complete overhaul.
 (Nor does it mean you have to quit the city and renovate a country farmhouse—though that would be ideal.)
 Ahead, discover your guide to all things quiet living, complete with ideas and inspiration to help you slow down a little as well.